axln/radial-menu-js/README.md

             menuCreateNested: "outer", // nested menu [{menuCreate} outer]
             menuOpen: "open", // menu is visible [open]
             menuClose: "close", // menu is not-visible [close]
-            itemSectorActive: "sector", // item, which is active and can be selected
+            itemSectorActive: "sector", // item, which is active and can be selected [sector]
             itemSectorNested: "more", // item, which has nested items... [more]
             itemSectorDisabled: "dummy", // item, which is not-active/disabled [dummy]
             itemSelected: "selected", // item, which is selected [selected]